squared-studio/SkillVerse/RTL_design_verification/chapter_00014.md

-# Chapter 14: Project 1 - Verifying a Simple Processor
+# Project 1 - Verifying a Simple Processor

 ## Developing a Verification Plan
 Create a verification plan outlining the scope, objectives, and resources required for verifying a simple processor.